Genies raises $65M to boost avatars for virtual identity and wearable digital goods

 Genies has raised $65 million to boost its avatar creator, which the company is touting for virtual identity and wearable digital goods.

-Genies wants to become the virtual identity for people to fully express themselves in the digital world.
-It started with celebrities to capture moments — especially during the pandemic — for events such as album releases, song drops, and guest appearances.
+Genies wants to become the virtual identity for people to express themselves in the digital world.
+It started with celebrities to capture moments for events such as album releases, song drops, and guest appearances, and it saw greater use over the pandemic.
 That has helped celebrities generate revenue even when they can’t go someplace in person.
 And now Genies is expanding this to wider groups of consumers in beta form.

 Bond led the round, with participation from NEA, Breyer Capital, Tull Investment Group, NetEase, Dapper Labs, and Coinbase Ventures.
 Bond was started by Mary Meeker and other former Kleiner Perkins Digital Growth Fund leaders in 2018, and it has now raised more than $3.25 billion across two funds.

 The money will be used to invest in the technology behind the Genie avatar system and to continue to build out the digital goods marketplace on Dapper Lab’s Flow platform.
-That will allow it to take advantage of nonfungible tokens, or NFTs, which allow users to create uniquely identifiable digital items with the help of blockchain, the secure and transparent digital ledger behind cryptocurrencies such as Bitcoin.
+This will make it compatible with nonfungible tokens, or NFTs, which permit users to create uniquely identifiable digital items with the help of blockchain, the secure and transparent digital ledger behind cryptocurrencies such as Bitcoin.

-“We’re going to offer tools so that a six- to 16-year-old teen in high school can create their own digital wearable and goods collection and then release it in the marketplace and sell to the masses as well,” said Genies CEO Akash Nigam, in an interview with GamesBeat.
+“We’re going to offer tools so that a 6- to 16-year-old teen in high school can create their own digital wearable and goods collection and then release it in the marketplace and sell to the masses as well,” said Genies CEO Akash Nigam in an interview with GamesBeat.
 “The fact that we can allow anybody to sell digital goods and wearables is what gets me really excited.”

 The NFT craze